larskanis/libusb/README.md

 Prerequisites
 -------------

-* Linux, MacOSX or Windows system with Ruby MRI 1.8.7/1.9.x or JRuby
+* Linux, MacOSX or Windows system with Ruby MRI 1.8.7/1.9.x, JRuby or recent version of Rubinius
 * [libusb](http://libusb.org) or [libusbx](http://libusbx.org) library version 1.0.8+ :
   * Debian or Ubuntu: